Stock market today: Wall Street moves further away from its historic highs - ExBulletin

 Stock indexes were slightly higher for much of the day thanks to several Big Tech stocks.
 Tesla rose 2.9% and Alphabet rose 0.4%.
 But a drop in Nvidia late in the day ended up helping to drag the market down.
 It fell 2.5%.

 Several small businesses have taken some of the most dramatic steps.
-Krispy Kreme soared 39.4% after announcing a deal under which McDonald's restaurants will sell its donuts across the country.
+Krispy Kreme soared 39.4%, after announcing a deal under which McDonald's restaurants will sell their donuts across the country.
 It will debut later this year and hopes to expand nationally by the end of 2026.

+McDonald's donuts and Trump Media's splashy debut got Wall Street off to a strong start.
+AP correspondent Seth Sutel reports.

 Another food company, McCormick, rose 10.5% after reporting a profit for the latest quarter that was higher than analysts expected.
 The seller of spices, hot sauces and seasonings also said its business appears strong, with sales growth for the year expected to be at the high end of its forecast.

-Trump Media & Technology Group was also another strong performer, jumping 16.1%.
+Trump Media and Technology Group was another big mover, jumping 16.1%.
 It was the company's first day of trading under its new symbol, DJT, which are the initials of former President Donald Trump.
 The company replaced a shell company that was listed on Nasdaq after the two merged.

-The stock price has soared well beyond what many experts say is reasonable, driven by enthusiasm over Trump's latest White House campaign.
-Truth Social, the platform that is the company's main asset, is losing money and hopes to continue to do so while competing against competitors that likely have many more users.
+Stock prices have soared well beyond what many experts say is reasonable, driven by enthusiasm over Trump's latest bid for the White House.
+Social truththe platform that is the company's main asset is losing money and hopes to continue to do so while competing against competitors that likely have many more users.

-The U.S. stock market as a whole also faces criticism that it has become too expensive, although not as much as Trump Media & Technology Group.
+The U.S. stock market as a whole also faces criticism that it has become too expensive, but that is not the case. as much as Trump Media & Technology Group received.

 The S&P 500 has already climbed 9% this year and is on pace to close out its fifth straight winning month.
 Enthusiasm is high because the U.S. economy has remained remarkably resilient despite high interest rates aimed at keeping inflation in check.
 Additionally, the Federal Reserve appears poised to begin lowering interest rates this year as inflation has calmed from its peak.